x4d3/maestrano-dotnet/README.md

       This is your application path to the SAML endpoint that allows users to finalize SSO authentication.
 During the 'consume' action your application sets users (and associated group) up and/or log them in.

+      => x509Fingerprint
+      => x509Certificate
+      During the SSO handshake, the SSL certificate is validated and must match the IDP provider.
+      For multi-tenant integration, the certificates may change per environment.

       => creationMode
       !IMPORTANT
       On Maestrano users can take several "instances" of your service.
 You can consider